lawazislam/lawazislam/README.md

 **Kolkata, India · 2022**

 **VLSI Design Intern · Jadavpur University, IC Design and Fabrication Centre** · Sep to Nov 2022
-- Delivered 4+ FPGA lab projects at Grade A: counters, display controllers and shift registers in Verilog on Xilinx Vivado and Artix-7
+- Delivered 4+ FPGA lab projects on Xilinx Vivado and Artix-7 (counters, display controllers, shift registers), then earned Grade A on the program's written exam
 - Wrote the formal technical report for each project, covering design method and verification results

 `Verilog` `Xilinx Vivado` `FPGA`